 Bayer paid an upfront consideration of around €1,252 million to acquire Vividion.
 Further amounts totaling up to around €422 million are payable upon the achievement of pre-defined research and development milestones.
 A liability of €412 million, weighted according to the probability that the payments will have to be made, was recognized for this purpose.
 The purchase price mainly pertains to goodwill, which in turn largely reflects the anticipated innovation potential and amounts to €1,438 million based on the current purchase price allocation.
-In addition, an amount of €55 million was recognized for patents and technologies, €43 million for research and development projects, and around €128 million for other assets.
+In addition, an amount of €55 million was recognized for other assets.
 The goodwill recognized is not tax-deductible.
 Vividion has been assigned to the Pharmaceuticals segment.
 The purchase price allocation for Vividion has not yet been completed as the process of compiling and reviewing the underlying financial information is ongoing.
 As such, the allocation of the purchase price to individual assets and liabilities may still be subject to change.